robert/robert.github.com/_posts/2014-03-07-lessons-from-a-silicon-valley-job-search.md

 <h3>2.2 Intros</h3>

 Intros are fine, but far from essential.
-In a company of any size with a defined process, you'll probably get thrown into the top of their standard interview funnel anyway, so it doesn't seem to make much difference.
+In a company of any size with a defined process you'll probably get thrown into the top of their standard interview funnel anyway, so it doesn't seem to make much difference.
 I was so pleased with my skeleton cover letter that I actually preferred not to go through an intro unless it was to someone particularly senior and guaranteed to be burning hot.

 <h3>2.3 Spreadsheet</h3>